Overview¶

 wget http://localhost:8080 -O -

-command above should return a response like the following.
+Executing this command should return a response like the following:

 --2023-11-15 11:46:35-- http://localhost:8080/